Kings County Hospital Center OP R

 Types of Care:

-• residential addiction treatment
+• residential treatment for substance abuse

 • inpatient dual diagnosis treatment